Last Updated on October 4, 2023 by Paul Guzman

-Insects and diseases on plants are a big problem for almost any part of the U.S. or in the world, and the southwest region has its share of pests and diseases.
-Many folks have no idea why a plant looks magnificent one day then almost withers away a few days later.
+Insects and diseases on plants are a big problem for almost any part of the U.S. or in the world, and the Southwest U.S. region has its share of pests and diseases.
+Many folks have no idea why a plant looks magnificent one day and then almost withers away a few days later.

 It’s always best to consistently observe your plants.
-If you find pests, insects, spots, yellowing or other substances that were not there a few days ago then this post is for you.
+If you find pests, insects, spots, yellowing, or other substances that were not there a few days ago, this post is for you.

-We have a few tips that will help you avoid common disease and insects on plants.
+We have a few tips that will help you avoid common diseases and insects in plants.

-Use neem oil or horticulture oil early in the season to prevent insect eggs, borer larvae from hatching.
-It really works!
+Use neem oil or horticulture oil early in the season to prevent insect eggs and borer larvae from hatching.
+It works!